cocos/cocos-docs/en/editor/assets/index.md

 - The functions of the **heads-up menu area** are: **New asset button**, **Sort by button**, **Search type button**, **Search box**, **Fold or expand all button**, and **Refresh list button**.

 - The **central tree list area** mainly reflects the hierarchical relationship of assets.
     - The root node is the asset root folder corresponding to the file manager of the operating system.
 The editor calls an __asset database__ **(DB for short)**, and is located in the project folder.
-It belongs to the project asset;
+It belongs to the project asset.
     - __Internal DB__ comes with the editor and provides some built-in necessary assets.
 It is a **read-only** asset.
 It cannot be **added**, **deleted**, **modified**, but **can** be **directly referenced** or **copied**.

 - The __right-click__ menu of the panel is also an important function.
 The contents of the __right-click__ menu in different locations are different, and the unavailable menus are grayed out.